Parkland families sue gun manufacturer and dealer, citing complicity

 “Now we wait for the [Florida] attorney general and for the two companies to respond,” said Stephen Rosenthal, an attorney representing the Guttenbergs.
 “Maybe they take the view that the statute should only apply to public entities.”

+American Outdoor Brands did not immediately respond to NBC News' request for comment, and Sunrise Tactical Supply declined to comment.

-At the press conference, Rosenthal mentioned that the monetary penalties for filing such lawsuits have typically discouraged victims and their families from taking such legal action.
+At the news conference, Rosenthal mentioned that the monetary penalties for filing such lawsuits have typically discouraged victims and their families from taking such legal action.

 Families of victims in previous mass shootings — including those that took place at Pulse nightclub in Orlando, Florida, and Sandy Hook Elementary School in Newtown, Connecticut — have also attempted to sue gun manufacturers but eventually saw their cases dismissed.